JoepVanlier/JSFX/README.md

 Filther contains a large variety of filters, each with their own advantages and drawbacks.
 Most of the filters behave non-ideal and are intended for creative purposes rather than fidelity to specification.
 Note that not all filters are stable for all combinations of resonance and waveshaping.
 Using very sharp transitions in the spline waveshaper can result in filter instability for the filters where waveshaping is part of the filter.
 Filther contains a large array of filters listed below:

 ![Filtertypes](https://i.imgur.com/mmfv1rk.png)

-### Special filter modes
-Filter A has some special filter modes which can be used for stereo widening or processing samples differently.

 ### Feedback section
 There is an additional feedback section, which can be activated.
 Feedback can be used to fatten up filters and in some cases regain control of the resonance.
 If you want some fatness/resonance fighting, _keep the delay firmly placed at zero_.
 The feedback delay chain has the exact opposite polarity of the resonance in most chains, so in this mode, it will fight with the resonance to sort of choke in on itself (see diode ladder or ms-20 for this effect).
 This can make the resonance less ringey, more chunky and a lot more pleasant to listen to.
 Note that the global feedback is not ZDF.
 Also note that using feedback, reduces the maximum number of spline nodes by two.